 Temporary presentation 2017: Selfie Automaton

 Between April 20 and September 17, Museum Speelklok proudly presents the Romanian presentation Selfie Automaton.
 42 mechanically driven humanoid and animal figures are set up in multiple different scenes.
 The tour guide will make them move.
 It is a visual spectacle, where puppetry is combined with mechanical and relational art forms.
 All with one important underlying question: Who is moving whom?
-Our tour guides are daily giving demonstrations (in English and Dutch).
-The demonstrations start at 13.00, 13.30 and 16.30 and will take 20 minutes.
+Our tour guides are daily giving a demonstration (in English and Dutch).
+The demonstration starts at 13.30 and will take 20 minutes.

 The free tour is given hourly, at half past the hour, in Dutch and English.
 The Restoration Room is open for visitors every first Wednesday of the month.
 Reservations for the Restoration Room can be made via email@example.com.
 During the Dutch holidays, the museum is also open on Mondays and regularly hosts special activities for children and/or adults.
 Museum Speelklok is located in the centre of Utrecht, housed in The Buurkerk, one of the largest and oldest parish churches of Utrecht.